-Yoni Prakshalanam (also called Yoni Kshalanam or Yoni Dhavana) is a widespread Ayurvedic therapy treatment used in India, designed for women, and aiming at being a remedy for a series of gynecological complaints.
+Yoni Prakshalanam (also called Yoni Kshalanam, Yoni Dhavana, or Yoni Dhawan) is a widespread Ayurvedic therapy treatment used in India, designed for women, and aiming at being a remedy for a series of gynecological complaints.

 The word Prakashalanam comes from the ancient Indian Sanskrit language and means washing or bathing.
-It’s a so-called vaginal douche applied by cleansing, that is, rinsing the vaginal area with a decoction of herbs and medicated oils using sterilized equipment.
+It’s a vaginal douche applied by cleansing i.e. rinsing the vagina (vaginal opening, vaginal canal, and the mouth of uterus) with a decoction of herbs and medicated oils using sterilized equipment.
 The medicated oil or herbal decoction is passed through the vaginal canal to finally reach and penetrate the uterus up to the ovaries.

 For the actual treatment, the woman is made to lie in lithotomy position.
 Then the rinsing is done using an artery forceps, Cusco’s self-retaining speculum and a silicon douche bulb or special douche syringe.
 After the wash, the woman is asked to keep lying down for a specified time.